 Is this your first Christmas as a separated parent?
 Not sure what to expect or how to handle your new family setup?
 These tips from amicable’s divorce experts offer pragmatic advice to help you keep things merry for your co-parenting Christmas.

 Don’t leave plans to the last minute.
 Many parents make arrangements a year in advance and have Christmas plans documented in a parenting plan.
 This can take the sting out of negotiating, especially if you do it at a time when you’re on good terms and not trying to angle for a specific outcome.
-If you haven’t got a parenting plan, you can use our free template at Splitting Up?
-Put Kids First.
 However you plan things, make sure there’s plenty of time for everyone’s views to be heard and time to get used to the arrangements.

 Divorce can bring feelings of grief, and never more so than when you start contemplating ‘how things used to be’.
 The ending of traditions can be tough to get used to.
 Now is the time to be creative and invent new ways of doing Christmas.